MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 runs unit tests whenever code is pushed to the master branch.
 Please refer to the [LAB 3](../Lab3/EdX212x-Lab3.md) in order to see how the CI build was set up.
 Now you want to set up Release Management (a feature of Visual Studio Team Services) to be able continuously deploy the application to an Azure Web App.
+Azure Web Apps allow you to specify deployment slots - these can be used with Traffic Manager to perform A/B testing.
+Deployment slots are also commonly used for _hot swapping_.
+This allows you to deploy new code to a slot, test it and then hot swap it so that your site is never down.
+For the puroposes of this lab, we will use the slots to isolate changes being introduced into the environment for testing purposes.
 Initially the app will be deployed to a `dev` deployment slot.
-The `staging` slot will require and approver before the app is deployed into it.
-Once an approver approves the `staging` slot, the app will be deployed to the production site.
+The `staging` slot will require an approver before the app is deployed into it.
+Once another approval is done on the `staging` slot, the app will be deployed to the production site.

 ## Pre-requisites: